Yashtadi/PlantHub/backend/README.md

 I just have to understand the code of utils and middlewate folder mainly As for the routes and controllers folder , i have a basic idea of what it does but i still need to take a look of how the syntax is actually working.

+At this juncture you can cd into the backend folder and run the backend using "npm run dev" and you will be connected to MongoDB

+Now further on you can read the README in the frontend folder and i will document the next steps there